SRA-VJTI/Intelligent-Systems/03_AI/01_ButwhatIsAI.md

         Example: A robot arm moving smoothly to grab something.
 #### Types of Agents:

-1. **Simple Reflex Agents:**
+#### 1. **Simple Reflex Agents:**
 - They act based only on what they see now, ignoring the past.
 - These agents work on a continuous loop of perception and action.
 - Agent perceives the environment with the help of sensors continuously.
 - Then, the agent checks the condition-action rules and takes an action based on it.
 - These agents cannot learn from past experience.
 - Example: A thermostat that turns the heater on or off based on the current temperature.
 ![](./images/image1.png)
-2. **Model-Based Agents:**
+#### 2. **Model-Based Agents:**
 - These have a memory and can understand how things work in the world.
 - Here, agents first perceive the current state of the environment.
 - The agent maintains an internal model of the environment, which includes information about the state of the world, possible actions it can take, and the expected outcome of those actions.
 - Based on current perceptual input and the state of its internal node the agent makes a decision.
 - Then, action is taken and the state of the internal model is also updated.
 - Example: A self-driving car that remembers traffic lights and road rules.
 ![](./images/image2.png)
-3. **Goal-Based Agents:**
+#### 3. **Goal-Based Agents:**
 - These agents have a specific goal in mind and take action to get there.
 - These agents use planning algorithms.
 - Example: A robot navigates a maze to find the exit.
 ![](./images/image3.png)
-4. **Utility-Based Agents:**
+#### 4. **Utility-Based Agents:**
 - These agents not only aim to achieve a goal but also choose the **best** way to do it.
 - These agents provide an extra component of performance measurement, this helps them to find the measure of success at a given state.
 - Example: A delivery drone choosing the fastest and safest route to deliver a package.
 ![](./images/image4.png)

+## Next Steps

 -> **Now, it's time to move on to [Assignment 1](./Assignments/Assignment1/).
 Read the [problem statement here](./Assignments/Assignment1/problem_Statement.md).**